 See our full opening ceremony ticket guide for category breakdowns, sales windows, hospitality packages, and the FIFA lottery process.

-When BMO Field lights up on June 12, the Canada opening ceremony doesn’t just open a match.
+When BMO Field lights up on June 12, the Canada opening ceremony does not just open a match.
 It opens the country’s first home World Cup story, told through mosaic, music, and the voices of a nation that built its identity on bringing many traditions into one.
 Set your timezone, pick your stream, and watch Canada take the stage.